marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 So keep a boring little note: the server's address, the admin account, where your snapshots are, what you've installed and why.
 A plain text file beats nothing.
 A small self-hosted documentation tool is even better, and it happens to be a great first thing to actually self-host, which is exactly where the next video goes.

-`\[SCREENSHOT: a simple documentation note for the server, address and account and snapshot location filled in]`

 That note is what turns a one-off weekend project into a system you own and can maintain.
 Not a fancy tool.
 A note.